reskillamericans/website/content/learn-more/phases/phase-1.md

     alt="Drawing of a developer working on a laptop and a phone." src="code-fe.png" %}}

-## Web Development
+## Full-Stack Web Development

-If you enroll in the Web Development Track, you will learn everything you need to know about creating websites and applications.
+If you enroll in the Full-Stack Web Development track, you will learn everything you need to know about creating basic websites and applications.
 Throughout this phase, you will cement your learning by working on an individual project which will be implemented in three parts as you learn the skills to develop the front end of the application, the back end with static data, and the back end with integration to a database.

 We begin with the basics of HTML and CSS, when you build the front end of your project.
 We then continue with in-depth instruction in the JavaScript programming language.
 As before, we rely heavily on exercises along the way to help cement concepts and build your confidence.
 Next, you will learn server-side technologies necessary for web applications that store and process data.
 Finally, you will add a database to implement data storage and user authentication, and your individual project will be complete!